5 Skills that Actually Get You Hired in Sales

 Switching up which inboxes you use to send emails helps you avoid getting anyone’s inbox flagged as spam.

-🦜 Tip: Clean up your email lists regularly to avoid sending to bad addresses and stop bounces.
-(Our 500 free email validation credits a month should help with that).
+Tip: Clean up your email lists regularly to avoid sending to bad addresses and stop hard bounces (Our email validator should help with that)

 🦜 Tip: Check out our Ultimate DNS Setup Guide to configure SPF, DKIM, and DMARC settings for Gmail sending domains